cannonkeys/ck-docs/docs/index.md

 A build guide for these keyboards is available [here](brutal/brutal_build.md)

 Plate files are also available on our [Resources Page](resources.md)

+## Bluepill Keyboard Kits
+CannonKeys currently offers the following Bluepill Powered DIY keyboard kits:

+- Practice 60 - 60% ANSI Keyboard
+- Ortho60 - 12x5 Ortholinear Keyboard
+- Ortho48 - 12x4 Ortholinear Keyboard

+These kits are powered by an STM32 Blue Pill board.
+Our kits require a Soldering Iron, Solder, Flush Cutters, and an M2 screwdriver to assemble.

+Flashing instructions are available [here](flashing.md)

+If you'd like to change your keymap, please visit the [firmware guide](firmware.md)

 ## Other Products